bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ```

 Our run directory configuration file is simplified as it will no longer need
-most of the configuration settings but will override some of the settings
+to have most settings.
+Instead it will override the settings specific for the
-specific to our particular run.
+current run.

 ```
 // junction_detection.config